Skip to content

 # Eject named device

-podkit eject classic
+podkit eject -d classic

 # Force eject